ResursBank/ResursBank.github.io/_exclude/reporting-files-example.md

 ---

 # Reporting files example

-Created by Tobias, last modified by Daniel on 2023-11-10 Partners will receive reporting files from the different channels depending on payment method.
+Partners will receive reporting files from the different channels depending on payment method.
 Note that the csv-file below is only an example.
 To setup what your csv-file should contain, please discuss this